 What Can Harry Potter Teach Us About Children and Reading?

-Kids and adults alike can't wait for the release of Harry Potter and the Half-Blood Prince on Saturday, July 16.
-Young readers have embraced the young wizard and his friends, and have made Hogwarts, the rivalry between its Houses, the names of the faculty, and the passion for Quidditch household terms.
+Kids and adults alike couldn't wait for the release of the newest Harry Potter book.
+Young readers embraced the young wizard and his friends, and have made Hogwarts, the rivalry between its Houses, the names of the faculty, and the passion for Quidditch household terms.

 Often adults are thrilled when the children in their lives read well about their grade level.
 I know I was delighted when my son read the first in the series, Harry Potter and the Sorcerer's Stone (1998), when he was in second grade.
 Geez, was my child a genius?
 He certainly seemed to read the words with ease.